Flink Forward is the conference dedicated to the Apache Flink and stream processing communities.

 If you have an inspiring story, real-world application, use case, best practice, or compelling vision of the future for Flink, we encourage you to present it to a highly skilled and enthusiastic community.
 The topics below are guidelines and suggestions for a compelling proposal.
 We would love to hear your creative ideas at Flink Forward!

-The Call for Presentations deadline is June 28, 11:59 pm CEST.
+The Call for Presentations is now closed.

 Topics